-(CHOICES) First-Year Friendly Courses: The courses on this list are appropriate for first-year students.
+(CHOICES): The courses on this list are appropriate for first-year students.
 Depending upon your academic interest and background, other courses may also be recommended in consultation with your advisor.
 Please note that it is possible that some of the courses on this list may be filled to capacity since fall enrollment for current students has already begun.

 The French, German, Italian and Spanish Language Placement tests are offered online.
 Instructions on how to take the exams can be found here.

-NOTE: All students taking the online Spanish exam must also sign up for an oral interview with the Spanish department that will be conducted when you are on campus for your PittStart session.
-You must sign up for an interview, starting May 3, before you arrive at the PittStart session.
-More detailed information on how to schedule an interview and how to determine your Spanish placement is included at the link above.
+NOTE: All students taking the online Spanish exam must also sign up for an oral interview with the Spanish department that will be conducted when you arrive on campus.
+You must sign up for an interview, before you arrive on campus.
+More detailed information on how to schedule an interview and how to determine your Spanish placement is included at the "Spanish Courses" link above.

-If you would like to take the written placement exam for Hebrew, Italian, Latin, Portuguese or Russian, you may do so during your PittStart in the Advising Center.
+If you would like to take the written placement exam for Hebrew, Italian, Latin, Portuguese or Russian, you may do so while you are on campus in the Advising Center, room 201 Thackeray Hall.

 Other Undergraduate Schools at the University of Pittsburgh